antoine-isnardy-danone/trustworthyai/pillars/transparencyexplicability.md

 # Transparency and explicability

-Transparency and explicability are two fundamental and distinct notions when it comes to AI systems.
-Explicability aims at understanding the logic behind an algorithm while transparency aims at making "public" (totally or partially - within the scope of an organisation e.g.) the AI system and anything that lives with it (data, ...).
+Transparency and explicability are two fundamental and distinct notions when it comes to AI trustworthiness.
+While explicability aims at understanding the logic behind an algorithm, transparency aims at making "public" (totally or partially - within the scope of an organisation e.g.) the AI system and anything that lives with it (data, ...).

 ## Communication